-- New Zealand Police are the Coordinating Authority for all Category I SAROPs in New Zealand. - The Rescue Coordination Centre New Zealand (RCCNZ) is the Coordinating Authority for all Category II SAROPs.
+- New Zealand Police are the Coordinating Authority for all Category I SAROPs in New Zealand. - National Antarctic Programme's are the Coordinating Authorities for all Category I SAROPs in Antarctica. - The Rescue Coordination Centre New Zealand (RCCNZ) is the Coordinating Authority for all Category II SAROPs.